LeetLLM

 • Write the exact policy rules the action validator must enforce before any mouse movement is allowed.
 Cover navigation limits, credential handling, and which UI elements are off-limits.

-• Decide which actions require human approval and exactly what evidence (screenshot, proposed diff, order ID) the reviewer must see before approving.
+• Decide which actions require human approval and what evidence (screenshot, proposed diff, run ID, incident ID) the reviewer must see before approving.

 • Specify the acceptance criteria the host must check after the agent claims "done".
-The criteria should include order status changed correctly, ticket note contains the photo hash, and no other customer accounts were touched.
+The criteria should include incident note changed correctly, note contains the failing-step reference, and no unrelated incidents or deploys were touched.

 • List three failure modes you realistically expect in the first week of production and the concrete guardrails that would catch each one.